 CEOs try to keep the financial function as the only possible way of protecting the company’s profits.
 That is the reason the financial function is constantly working twice as hard in order to produce the information and leaving insufficient time for analysis.
 Because of that, the company owners usually blame the CFOs for tough economic times and let them go as they see them as overhead.

 If you want to be a good CFO, you need to see yourself differently (more like a salesman) and not a number cruncher but the driver of a number.

 In other words, you have just as great an opportunity in driving profits as the best salesman in the company!

 This step is a logical continuation of the previous one.

-The main difference between a CFO and Controller is one their focus point – controller needs to look into the rearview mirror while CFO must look out the windshield.
+The main difference between a CFO and Controller is one of their focus point – the controller needs to look into the rearview mirror while CFO must look out the windshield.
 In other words, be focused on the future and let the controllers deal with the past.

 10. Know When to Buy and When to Build

 Growth of every company usually comes in these three ways:

 You are now probably asking, how you as CFO can help your company decide when to buy, and when to build?